adventistmedia/adventisthub-apidoc/source/includes/api/_teams.md

-# Hub Team
+# Team

-Represents a Hub team.
+Represents a team.

 ## Fields